 ‘I love the feeling of the unplastered columns and the way the sun bursts onto the exposed brick.’

-Which is your favourite room in the restored mansion?
+Which is your favorite room in the restored mansion?

 ‘I enjoy every nook and cranny of The Rajbari Bawali, but most of all I love our private dining room, which actually had no floor or roof when I bought it.’